jyothiraditya-n/bfcli/README.md

   -s, --safe-code   Generates code that won't segfault if < or
                     > are used out-of-bounds.
 (The pointer wraps around.)

+  -x, --assembly    Generates assembly code intermixed with the C
+                    output.
+This option affords both high performance and fast compile times, however it only works on amd64-based computers.

 Note: If a file is specified without -f, it is run immediately and
       the program exits as soon as the execution of the file